JABaber/ST558Project/README.md

 ### Berry Helper Functions

+Next, I have some problem variables that are returned from the `berryInfo()` function.
+Fortunately, there is much less information on berries, which is to be expected since they are a far more minor part of the games.
+There are only 12 variables returned, and of those, 4 are problem variables.
+These are firmness, Natural Gift type, flavors, and item name.

+#### `getFirmness()` Function

+The first berry helper function deals with firmness.
+Honestly, I don’t know what firmness is or does, but I suppose it has a numeric value.
+There isn’t even a Bulbapedia article about it.

+This function simply accesses the “firmness” variable for each berry and returns the values as a single column tibble, to concatenate later.

 ``` r
 # Firmness is stored in a list, need a function to parse this data
 getFirmness <- function(list){